-The tautological ring $R^(H_g)$ is a subalgebra of the rational cohomology of the moduli space of genus g handlebodies H_g .
-As g goes to infinity, the cohomology of H_g is known to stabilize [Hatcher-Wahl], and the stable cohomology has been computed [Hatcher].
+The tautological ring $R^(H_g)$ is a subalgebra of the rational cohomology of the moduli space of genus g handlebodies $H_g$ .
+As g goes to infinity, the cohomology of $H_g$ is known to stabilize [Hatcher-Wahl], and the stable cohomology has been computed [Hatcher].
 The unstable cohomology at a given genus, however, remains a mystery.
-In fact, even the second-degree homology of H_g is completely unknown between g=2 and the onset of stability.
+In fact, even the second-degree homology of $H_g$ is completely unknown between g = 2 and the onset of stability.
 The tautological ring is one way of probing this mysterious unstable cohomology, by asking what kinds of relations appear when stable classes are pulled back to an unstable setting.
 I will describe how to produce such relations using the yoga of six operations for sheaves on locally compact Hausdorff spaces.

-Jingyi Li (École Polytechnique and Inria Saclay) Estimating the persistent homology of Rn-valued functions using function-geometric multifiltrations
+Jingyi Li (École Polytechnique and Inria Saclay) Estimating the persistent homology of $\mathbf{R}^n$ -valued functions using function-geometric multifiltrations

-Given an unknown ${\bf R}^n$ -valued function f on a metric space X, can we approximate the persistent homology of f from a finite sampling of X with known pairwise distances and function values?
-This question has been answered in the case n=1, assuming f is Lipschitz continuous and X is a sufficiently regular geodesic metric space, and using filtered geometric complexes with fixed scale parameter for the approximation.
+Given an unknown $\mathbb{R}^n$ -valued function f on a metric space X, can we approximate the persistent homology of f from a finite sampling of X with known pairwise distances and function values?
+This question has been answered in the case n = 1, assuming f is Lipschitz continuous and X is a sufficiently regular geodesic metric space, and using filtered geometric complexes with fixed scale parameter for the approximation.
 In this paper we answer the question for arbitrary n, under similar assumptions and using function-geometric multifiltrations.
 Our analysis offers a different view on these multifiltrations by focusing on their approximation properties rather than on their stability properties.
 We also leverage the multiparameter setting to provide insight into the influence of the scale parameter, whose choice is central to this type of approach.
+Infinite-type surfaces and their mapping class groups, also called big mapping class groups, have generated great interest in the last several years.
+These big mapping class groups can be seen as limit objects of the mapping class groups of finite type surfaces.
+While work has been done by many authors to show that mapping class groups of finite-type surfaces are generated by torsion elements, not much has been done for the infinite-type case.
+The goal of this talk is to investigate involution generators for big mapping class groups.